elbu12/Forest-adventure-game/README.md

 # Forest-adventure-game
 Inspired by the original Zelda game.
 Written entirely from scratch, even the pathfinding algorithm.
-This thing is huge.
-Just download the zip file and run the resulting jar file.
+This thing is huge, with many files.
+If you just want to run it, download the zip file, open it, and run the jar file.